labtempo/osiris-binaries/README.md

 ## Osiris Binaries

 * This is a fork of the [labtempo/osiris-binaries](https://github.com/labtempo/osiris-binaries) original repository.
-* Contais the jars for the OSIRIS API exposed as a Maven artifacts to ease the project dependency import.
+* Contais the jars of the OSIRIS API (Osiris and OsirisUtils) exposed as a Maven artifacts to ease the project dependency import.
-* Contais the API and the OMCP Server deamons for the SensorNet and VirtualSensorNet modules versioned based on [semver](http://semver.org/)
+* Contais the binaries of the OMCP Server deamons for the SensorNet and VirtualSensorNet modules.
-* Contains the infrastructure folder with scripts that helps the deployment of the OSIRIS database (PostgreSQL), Queue (RabbitMQ) and OMCP Servers, needed to use the framework.
+* Contains the infrastructure folder with scripts that helps the deployment of the OSIRIS database (PostgreSQL), Queue (RabbitMQ) and OMCP Servers - required to use the framework - in development/staging/production environments.

 ## Using the OSIRIS API as Maven dependency